Altinn/altinn-studio-docs/content/app/development/ux/components/Checkboxes/_index.en.md

 ### Data Model

 To store and manipulate the data collected by the component, the component must be linked to a field in a [data model](/app/development/data/data-modeling/#data-models).
- The values of the options must match the data type of the field.
+ The option values are stored as strings.

 {{<content-version-selector classes="border-box">}}
 {{<content-version-container version-label="Altinn Studio Designer">}}